-2) Wash and dry clothes on the gentlest, coolest settings possible.
+3) Wash and dry clothes on the gentlest, coolest settings possible.

 I searched for a new system and initially considered washing everything in cool water in order to save time and the clothes.
 After reading this article however (I’ll spare you here, but ewww!), I decided I absolutely could not wash underwear and socks on a lower temperature.